All That Glitters

 Bling aside, pure gold is a remarkable substance.
 It is so dense that one ton can be packed into a cubic foot.
 It is the most malleable and ductile metal; gold has been pressed into a sheet two atoms thick (yes, atoms) and stretched into a one-atom wire without breaking.
 It conducts electricity and heat well.
 Plus, gold is rather immortal; it does not tarnish nor decompose in air, water, or even most strong acids and bases.
 This is why ocean treasure divers, tomb raiders, and other gold hunters can usually expect to find gold in good condition, regardless of its age.

-The gold stored at Kentucky’s Fort Knox is a modern symbol of hyper-secure massive wealth, but there is one far larger store in the world.
+The gold stored at Kentucky’s Fort Knox is a modern symbol of hyper-secure massive wealth, but there is one far larger stash.
 It is five stories below ground in the Federal Reserve Bank of New York, where over a half million gold bars representing about 25% of the world’s known gold wealth are painstakingly guarded deep in the rock of southern Manhattan.

-An extremely valuable parson is sometimes said to be “worth their weight in gold.”
+An extremely valuable person is sometimes said to be “worth their weight in gold.”
 However, in the metals world, at least two metals are typically more valuable than gold: rhodium and palladium.

 In the US, the most famous “gold rush” began when when the shiny metal was discovered in 1848 in California’s Sacramento Valley.
 Over the next few years, approximately 300,000 people came from all around the world came to extract over 750,000 lbs. of gold from the land.
 The rush populated and developed the area, and it is why the San Fransisco NFL team is called the “49ers” (after the rush of 1849).